 ABC Licensure Information Available

-ABC's Licensure Task Force has created three documents that provide information for those interested in writing licensure bills.
-The documents provide a template for licensure bills and licensure administrative rules as well as a state licensure handbook.
-These documents are available for downloading, or contact ABC for the documents on a disk.
+ABC's Licensure Task Force has created three documents that provide information for those interested in writing licensure bills: the licensure handbook, which provides a general overview, as well as a template for licensure bills and a template for licensure administrative rules.
+For editable versions of these documents, please contact ABC Clinical Resources.